Introduction to MySQL WHERE Clause

 Output:

-The above query statement gives the following output after execution with all the developers whose salary is in the range of 15000 to 22000.
+The above query statement gives the following output after execution with all the developers whose salary ranges from 15000 to 22000.

 Conclusion

-We can make the use of WHERE clause in MySQL query statements to specify the conditions and predicates related to the columns of the table and if that predicate evaluates to true then and then only that row is added to the final result set.
-WHERE clause can be used with SELECT, DELETE, and UPDATE statements.
-We can use different logical operators, comparative operators, and boolean values in the WHERE clause.
+We can use the WHERE clause in MySQL query statements to specify the conditions and predicates related to the table’s columns.
+If the predicate evaluates to true, the final result set will only include that row.
+You can use the WHERE clause with SELECT, DELETE, and UPDATE statements, allowing the use of various logical operators, comparative operators, and boolean values.
 IS NULL and IS NOT NULL constraints and also be specified for certain columns inside the WHERE clause.

 Recommended Articles